ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.73
+    - Added options to settings screen for overlay color and flip to make it more visible to the user
+    - Added ability to manually resize overlay from the corners
   - 1.72
     - Changed overlay so it stays visible when you minimize amin screen
   - 1.71